Otbivnoe/Otbivnoe.github.io/_drafts/dynamic-type.md

 At first, it seems effortless adapting Dynamic Type.
 If you follow the auto-layout guidelines properly, avoid using constant heights for UI elements, it should work as expected without any additional coding.
 But there's a little number of users with accessibility fonts and you have to bear in mind them.

-**Important to note** that at the time of writing this article iOS 14.3 is the most actual one and all further examples will be related to this version.
+**Important to note** that at the time of writing this article iOS 14.3 is the most recent one and all further examples will be related to this version.

 So let's discover how to adapt the Accessibility UI in the right way!